Community Views: Navigating the ER as a Rare Disease Warrior

 Thank you for being part of this community

 We appreciate members of the RareDisease.net community and your honest responses.
-Sharing your experiences not only validates others, it can also help another community member avoid problems in the future!
+Sharing your experiences not only validates others, but it can also help another community member avoid problems in the future!

 Have you had to go to the ER since your rare disease diagnosis?
 What tips would you give other members of the community?
 Tell us in the comments below!